Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/README.md

     * 240x320 (2700c, 5310 XM, 6275i, 6280, 6300, 6303i etc.)
     * 240x400 (GD580)
     * 240x432 (Aino U10i)
+    * 320x240 (Nokia C3-00, Nokia X2-01, Nokia X5-01)
     * 352x416 (N80, N90, E70)
     * 400x240 (Samsung Impression)

 (*) Automatically changes the softkey buttons layout

-## Compatibility
+## Compatibility Issues
 ![image](https://user-images.githubusercontent.com/117650736/201681843-d287845a-cbce-423d-a1cc-60348379d2f7.png)

-* When you experience a problem while loading sound effects (e.g. Out of Memory error), you can press both **Left and Right D-Pad** or **4 and 6** key repeatedly at the **SEGA / SONIC TEAM** splash screen until the red **"[!]
-SFX disabled"** message will appear on the splash screen.
-This will disable the SFX functionallity and reducing loading times.
+* If you experience a problem while loading sound effects (e.g. Out of Memory error), you can press both **Left and Right D-Pad** or **4 and 6** key repeatedly at the *SEGA / SONIC TEAM* splash screen until the red "**[!]
+SFX Disabled**" message will appear on the splash screen.
+This will disable the SFX functionallity and greatly reduces loading times.

 (This feature is present for the **FULL** version only).

 ## Source Code Release
-The source code for both of the Puyo Pop Fever Re:Chained and Puyo Pop Fever Re:Chained has been released and source codes are now usable.
+The source code for both of the Puyo Pop Fever Re:Chained and Puyo Pop Fever Re:Chained LITE has been released and the source codes are usable for now.

+Both of these source codes included with Boilerplate J2ME project build script made by Nokia64.

 You can get the [source code](https://github.com/Realtimeless785/Puyo-Pop-Fever-Re-Chained-J2ME/tree/main/Source%20Codes) here.

-Feel free to mod the game!
+Feel free to mod the game by yourself! :)

 ## Release Changelogs & Download
 *Latest version:*